microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/PowerApp.md

     ![](./images/back.png)

-12. Next select the **Flows** Pane, click on **Edit**.
+12. Next select the **Flows** Pane, click on **Edit** for **Semantic-Search-Flow**.
 PowerAutomate Flow needs to be enabled.
 At this point, the powerapp can be run as is.
 It connects to a pre-built Azure Function App.

     ![](./images/flows-1.png)